What Are the Best Online Marketplaces to Sell On?

 Amazon FBA: The FBA program lets sellers ship their products to Amazon for storage.
 Amazon will then package and ship your items to your customers when they’re sold.

 Plenty of Helpful Tools: There are a number of tools available to help you find great products to sell and build a successful Amazon business.
-We recommend AMZScout’s Pro Extension and Web App for anyone who plans on selling on the platform (both are available for a free trial).
+We recommend AMZScout’s PRO Extension and Product Database for anyone who plans on selling on the platform (both are available for a free trial).
 These apps help you find profitable products and analyze data like sales, reviews, rankings, trends, and more.

 High Fees: Amazon comes with a lot of benefits, but you do have to pay for those benefits.
 The platform charges fairly high fees compared to other platforms, but the higher number of customers should make up for it.